-Lift the hood, release the hood prop from its retainer and put the hood prop into the slot marked PROP ROD.
+3. Lift the hood, release the hood prop rod from its retainer and put the hood prop into the slot marked PROP ROD.

 Before closing the hood, be sure all the filler caps are on properly.
-Then let the hood drop from about 8 to 12 inches (20 to 30 cm).
+Then lift the hood to relieve pressure on the hood prop.
+Then let the hood drop from about 8 to 12 inches (20 to 30 cm) above the vehicle and release to latch fully.
+Check to make sure the hood is closed and repeat if necessary.

-2.4L (CODE T) Engine
+3100 V6 (CODE J) Engine